All things sweet…

 After the trip to the Sugar Factory, AtharvanLife takes you to the other sugar lands, introducing different sources of extracting sugar.
 Let’s go!

 Beet sugar is derived from a root vegetable closely related to beetroots called sugar beet.
-They are processed to make the most common type of sugar, the white sugar.
+They are processed to make the most common type of sugar, white sugar.
 Sugarcanes and sugar beets go through similar procedures to produce sugar.
-Other types of refined sugars like brown sugar and sulphur-less sugar can also be made from sugar beets.
+Other types of refined sugars like brown sugar and sulfur-less sugar can also be made from sugar beets.

 However, since the source of the sugar is not always disclosed on food products and labels, it can be difficult to determine whether they contain beet or cane sugar.

 An estimated 55–60% of all sugar manufacturers in the US are obtained from sugar beets.
 Germany, France, and some parts of Europe also manufacture beet sugar.

 Palm Sugar is a broad category of natural sweeteners that are derived from any variety of palms including the Palmyra palm sugar, Coconut palm sugar, and Date palm sugar.
 While the use, taste, and composition of each type of palm sugar might be different, the extraction and processing of these sugars are the same.